 - J.D.
 UC Hastings College of the Law, 1996

 Elizabeth Potter Scully teaches Mediation as well as Negotiation Theory and Practice.
 She is a founding partner at Jacobson Scully LLP.
 Her practice is devoted to family law, and includes mediation, consulting attorney, litigation, pre- and post-marital agreements and minor’s counsel work.

 Scully received her A.B. in Classics (Latin) magna cum laude from Harvard, and her J.D. from the University of California Hastings College of the Law.
-Prior to forming Jacobson Scully Shebby LLP in 2010, Scully practiced at Luce, Forward, Hamilton & Scripps LLP, Kaufman, Young, Spiegel, Robinson & Kenerson LLP and as a solo.
-She has trained extensively in the areas of family law mediation and collaborative law.
-Scully is certified as a Specialist in Family Law by the California State Bar Board of Legal Specialization, and has represented over 150 children in contested custody matters.
-She serves on the Family Law Executive Committee of the Beverly Hills Bar Association and on the Board of Levitt & Quinn Family Law Center, a nonprofit law firm serving the working poor.
-Los Angeles Magazine recognized her as a Southern California Super Lawyer in 2013, 2014, 2015 and 2016.
+Prior to forming her firm, Scully practiced at Luce, Forward, Hamilton & Scripps LLP, Kaufman, Young, Spiegel, Robinson & Kenerson LLP, and as a solo.
+Scully is certified as a Specialist in Family Law by the California State Bar Board of Legal Specialization, and has represented over 175 children in contested custody matters.
+She is Vice President of LevittQuinn Family Law Center, a nonprofit law firm serving the working poor.
+Los Angeles Magazine recognized her as a Southern California Super Lawyer from 2013 through 2019.